 Phoenix Motorcycle Training has CBT motorcycle courses in London and all over the UK.
 All courses include everything you need.
-That’s protective equipment like helmet, jacket and gloves, the right powered bike you’ll need to train with, petrol, insurance and all of the course materials such as the Highway Code.
+That’s protective equipment like a helmet, jacket and gloves, the right powered bike you’ll need to train with, petrol, insurance and all of the course materials such as the Highway Code.
 All you need to bring are safety boots (trainers are not acceptable), your lunch and yourself.

-Borrow a friend’s bike, or get on your own bike, practice manoeuvres such as weaving through safety cones, steering around corners and riding in a straight line.
+Borrow a friend’s bike, or get on your own bike, and practice manoeuvres such as weaving through safety cones, steering around corners and riding in a straight line.
 If you are able to do this well on a bike, chances are you’ll take to these exercises much quicker on a motorcycle, scooter or moped.

 Element ‘D’ of compulsory basic training covers the legal requirements for riding a motorbike on the road, being visible to other road users, your vulnerability as a rider and last, but certainly not least, the Highway Code which all vehicles must adhere to.

 You can get ahead on the training by reading through the Highway Code before you take your training.
 If your instructor doesn’t think you have a good grasp of the road rules for the UK, they won’t give you your DL196 certification.